-Coagulation & Flocculation for Primary Treatment
+Coagulation and Flocculation as First-Line Treatment

 Odor Control for Wastewater

 Clarion Water Technologies recognizes that foul smells can be a burden for communities and a challenge for waste plant staff.
 The smell of wastewater may vary from a musty scent to dangerous gases.
 Most of the gases that cause odors are a result of organic materials being decomposed in an oxygen-free environment.
 Industrial waste treatment systems often have distinct odor sources and their own unique issues when it comes to tackling the odor.
 Knowing what causes wastewater odors is a crucial step in controlling them, and there are many programs we offer to effectively meet your needs.

 After its primary treatment, wastewater is usually sent to what is known as secondary treatment.
 This process uses naturally occurring biological processes to eliminate up to 90% of the organic matter in the wastewater.
 Although there are several potential layouts for this biological wastewater treatment, they all depend on a healthy, established population of microorganisms that must be managed with care.
 For successful outcomes, the process must have the right inputs such as oxygen levels, temperature and nutrient levels.
 Finally, secondary clarification allows the wastewater to settle before being released into the environment.

 The process of sludge dewatering is designed to reduce the water content of wastewater treatment solids slurry (sludge) beyond what is achieved through thickening.
 Utilizing mechanical processes and land dewatering techniques, the most appropriate method for the sludge can be selected.
 The main aim of dewatering is to decrease the expenditure of capital and operating costs when disposing of the sludge.
 By dewatering sludge solids from a 1 to 20% solids concentration, the volume is reduced by three-fourths, creating a non-fluid, cake-like material.